phansier/Coffeegram/README.md

 [![Kotlin Version](https://img.shields.io/badge/Kotlin-1.4.10-blue.svg)](https://kotlinlang.org)

+Android app using Jetpack Compose together with StateFlow and MVI

+Additional info about Jetpack Compose can be found in the [mindmap](mindmap.md).

-Android app using Jetpack Compose together with StateFlow and MVI After implementation of repository part it will be suitable for tracking of consumed coffee cups.
+After implementation of repository part it will be suitable for tracking of consumed coffee cups.

 More about app creation: